-- the older you are the more equity you can release.
-Many firms quote 55 as the minimum age, but over 70 is more practical – and this means you and your partner, it is the age of the younger one that matters.
+- many firms quote 55 as the minimum age, but over 70 is more practical.
+This means both you and your partner have to be over the minimum – it is the age of the younger one that matters.

 Sell the house